DIPlib/diplib/changelogs/diplib_next.md

 ### Changed functionality

+- `dip::HoughTransformCircleCenters()` now draws lines in the parameter space with an intensity proportional to the magnitude of the input gradient.
+Low gradients are likely less precise in orientation, so down-weighing them improves precision.

 ### Bug fixes

 - `dip::saturated_mul()` for `dip::sint64` inputs was broken on systems that don't have 128-bit arithmetic.